VasuJoshi700/Google-review-rating/README.md

 treating null values by filling median

 # Standardise the data
-it consist changing values of dataset in standard form that mean between 0 and 1
+it consist changing values of dataset in standard form which include mean =0 and variance = 1

 ## Applying PCA (Principal Component Analysis)
 array([4.71954707, 3.49434357, 1.84977447, 1.59793926, 1.26458958,